t-nosewicz/meeting-system-spring/README.md

 To organize a group, users have to submit a proposal, that will be reviewed by an administrator.
 Every user can have at most 3 active groups.
 A group organizer can disband the group, unless it has scheduled meetings.

-Meetings should have a specific name, date and number of spots.
+Group members can schedule meetings that other members can attend.
+A meeting should have specific name, date and number of spots.
 Meeting sign-on may require a fee.
 If there are no free spots, users should have the ability to sign on a waiting list.
 A meeting organiser can cancel the meeting before its date.
-The meeting attendees should be notified about the meeting cancellation.
+If the meeting is cancelled, the meeting attendees should be notified about the meeting cancellation.
+If sign-on required a fee, they should also get their money back.

 ### Main processes and rules
-group organizing proccess:
+group organizing process:
 - a user has to submit a new group proposal
 - proposal has to be reviewed by an administrator
 - the administrator can either accept or reject the proposal